This “one-two punch” is the secret to getting toned and defined like Brad Pitt in Fight Club.

 You can make specific areas of your body toned and defined as opposed to big and bulky by lifting a light weight for high reps.

 Want sculpted shoulders that look like scalloped seashells?
-Pick up a pastel-colored plastic-coated dumbbell and do front shoulder raises until you’re accused of being a member of the Schutzstaffel.
+Pick up a pastel-colored plastic-coated dumbbell and do lateral raises until your delts burn like you’ve angered a minor deity.
 Make your muscles burn so hard chlamydia seems like child’s play.

-Do this for every major muscle group and you’ll look like Brad Pitt in Fight Club in no time… or so the story goes.
+Do this for every major muscle group and you’ll look like Brad Pitt in Fight Club before next Tuesday… or so the story goes.

 Because they’re constantly lifting babies.
 And bottles of wine.
 Light weights, you know?

-Alas, childcare workers don’t have shrink-wrapped stomachs.
+Alas, childcare workers don’t have shrink-wrapped stomachs or biceps that resemble veiny baguettes.
 Unless being toned and defined is like time travel, where going forward at a suicide speed takes you backward in time.
-Maybe childcare workers are soft and squishy because they’re knock-dead toned and defined.
+Maybe childcare workers are soft and squishy because they’re knock-dead toned and defined?

-Until someone from the future tells me otherwise, I’m going with my gut on this: Lifting a light weight for high reps is dumber than daytime television.
-It won’t make you tighter or firmer.
+Until someone from the future tells me otherwise, I’m going with my gut on this: Lifting a light weight for high reps is dumber than daytime television for the same reason picking up babies doesn’t carve you into a Greek god (and just gives you Cheerios in your cleavage).

 Stop training for tone and definition.

 Slap someone’s arm on a table and saw their biceps in half and you’ll see a big bone surrounded by muscle mass (steak) surrounded by body fat (mashed potatoes) surrounded by skin (plastic wrap).
 Your body composition is primarily a byproduct of these four variables.
-And so, to change your body composition, you have to modify the condition of at least one of them.
+To change your appearance, you have to modify at least one of them.

-Same goes for body fat.
-You can either accumulate more body fat and get squishier, or you can dissolve the body fat you have and get harder.
+Same goes for body fat, which is more accurately know as adipose.
+You can either accumulate more adipose and get squishier, or you can dissolve the adipose you have and get harder.
 That’s all you can do.
-There isn’t a special kind of fat that will make you appear more or less toned and defined.
+There isn’t a special kind of adipose that will make you appear more or less toned and defined; any kind of adipose (visceral, subcutaneous, brown, whatever) will make you less toned and defined.

 This begs the question: